jaimetur/PhotoMigrator/ROADMAP.md

 - [x] Create local and remote branches for 2.4.0, 2.5.0 and 3.0.0
 - [x] Add TQDM support on ImmichPhotos.py
 - [x] Ignore @eaDir folders on -iuf, -iua, -sua
+- [x] Replaced ALL_PHOTOS by Others in all the project files (be careful)
 - [x] Add RELEASES-NOTES.md file to the distribution package.
+- [x] Change -sda and -ida to support wildcards on Albums name to download
 - [x] Modify build.yml to update RELEASE-NOTES.md and ROADMAP.md into production repository
 - [x] Renamed options of Synology Photos support to homogenize with Immich Photos support
 - [x] Put at the beginning the standard option (those that are not related to any Support mode)